 If you found this useful and think someone else might, please feel free to share.

 Want to read more B2B content tips and ideas?
-Here are some recent posts or subscribe to my newsletter.
+Here are some recent posts or subscribe to my monthly newsletter.